Seasoned with olive oil and garlic, these tasty Brussels sprouts are roasted in the oven until crispy and caramelized.

 - 1 lb.
 Brussels sprouts

-- Rinse the Brussels sprouts and dry well.
-Remove the outer leaves as needed, cut off the stems and cut each sprout in half.
+- Rinse the Brussels sprouts and dry them well.
+Remove the outer leaves as needed, cut off the stems, and cut each sprout in half.

-- In a large bowl, mix the Brussels sprouts with melted butter, salt and pepper.
-Transfer to a 9 X 13-inch baking dish.
-Roast for 15 minutes.
+- In a 9 X 13-inch baking dish, mix the Brussels sprouts with olive oil, salt, pepper, and garlic powder.
+Roast them for 15 minutes.